Bee Pollen and Weight Loss

 Ergogenic Properties – maximizing energy usage, increasing stamina and endurance during physical activity.

 Appetite suppression – and also the reduction of cravings for food and other addictive substances.

-It’s important to remember that bee pollen is actually a food and not technically a ‘vitamin supplement’.
-The nutrients it contains are very concentrated meaning that even small amounts may provide effective and valuable levels of nutritional support – these include dietary antioxidants, bioflavonoids and polyphenols in particular, along with lecithin and a substance called rutin.
+It is important to remember that bee pollen is actually a food, indeed some refer to it as a ‘super-food’.
+The nutrients it contains are very concentrated meaning that even small amounts may provide effective and valuable levels of nutritional support – these nutrients include antioxidants, bioflavonoids and polyphenols in particular, along with lecithin and a substance called rutin.

 Weight Loss Specifics

 Foods are digested and enter the bloodstream at a specific rate, termed the Glycemic Index.
 The substance with the highest glycemic index rating is sugar (100).
 Food substances with higher GI’s cause a high rise in the creation of insulin, which is essentially a delivery system hormone for the storage of fats.
 Ingesting foods with a lower GI (proteins, fibers and certain fats with a positive nutritional benefit) help balance and control the release of insulin and go some way towards minimizing the creation and retention of unwanted body fat.